front-end-intermediate/ExpressJSReact-retired/readme.md

 ## fall2019-start-here

+At the end of last class we had just implemented Routing.

+If you are having difficulty running `npm run dev` you may wish to change the ports being used in:

+- .env
+- server.js
+- client/package.json (the proxy)

 Test by using a recipe `_id` at the route.

 Note: probably the most common router for React is [React Router](https://reacttraining.com/react-router/)